 On December 16, 1891, two months after Stanford University opened its doors, the first Stanford Orchestra was organized.
 It consisted of eleven members.
-More than a century later, the Stanford Symphony Orchestra has grown to a 90 plus-member organization.
+More than a century later, the Stanford Symphony Orchestra has grown to over 100-member organization.

 The SSO rehearses twice a week on Mondays and Thursdays.
-It presents approximately six concert programs each season.
+It presents approximately seven-concert programs each season.
 Winners of Stanford Symphony Orchestra’s annual Concerto Competition are regularly featured as guest soloists.
 In addition, the orchestra often collaborates with some of the world-renown artists, as well as performs in joint concerts with on-campus choral groups and the Stanford Wind Ensemble.
-Over the years, the orchestra has performed many major symphonic works, and premiered numerous works by Stanford composers.
-The SSO has visited many countries around the world.
-Under the direction of Maestro Cai, the orchestra has toured to Australia and New Zealand in 2005 and China in 2008 as part of Beijing Olympic Cultural Festival.
+Over the years, the orchestra has performed many major symphonic works and premiered numerous works by Stanford composers.
+The SSO has visited many countries around the world, including Japan, Singapore, and Korea in 1988, Austria, Hungary, Czech Republic, and Germany during its centennial tour in 1991, Australia and New Zealand in 2005, and China in 2008 as part of Beijing Olympic Cultural Festival.

-In January 2013, the SSO moved into its new home on campus, the Bing Concert Hall.
-In celebration of its new home, the SSO presented “The Beethoven Project” that season, featuring performances of all nine of Beethoven’s symphonies and all five of his piano concertos, with Van Cliburn gold medalist Jon Nakamatsu.
-The Beethoven Project culminated with a tour of central Europe, dubbed “In Beethoven’s Footsteps”, with the SSO performing across Germany, Czech Republic, and Austria in the sites and cities most relevant to Beethoven.
+In January 2013, the SSO moved into its new home on campus, Bing Concert Hall.
+In celebration of its new home, the SSO presented “The Beethoven Project” that season, featuring performances of all nine of Beethoven’s symphonies and all five of his piano concertos with Van Cliburn gold medalist Jon Nakamatsu.
+The Beethoven Project culminated with a tour of central Europe, dubbed “In Beethoven’s Footsteps,” with the SSO performing across Germany, the Czech Republic, and Austria in the sites and cities most relevant to Beethoven.